Sign up for this app and you’ll get weekly basic income (or help give one)

 You don’t need to have an income to join or benefit, either.
 There is a $2 minimum contribution, but for those without an income, Comingle will deduct that $2 out of their dividend, and they’ll still come out ahead.
 “For people that are working, the freedom that comes with knowing you’ve got a guarantee of a certain amount of money gives you that little extra cushion to be able to start pursuing things for reasons beyond just being able to pay your bills,” says Worth.
 Regular cash payments could also add stability to freelancers—like Worth, a freelance graphic designer—who often experience ups and downs with their income.
 When a freelancer gets paid, they’ll pay more into the Comingle fund that week, and those weeks when they aren’t earning money, they’ll still receive a Comingle payout.

 It’s not yet clear how much each Comingle member will receive weekly, because that payout depends on how many people join and how much is contributed to the fund (Comingle will max out payments at $15,000 a year).
-The company is hoping some funding from investors will help kick start its payouts, and Comingle will make money by keeping a small portion of the fund—1 or 2%—for its operations.
+The company is hoping some funding from investors will help kick-start its payouts, and Comingle will make money by keeping a small portion of the fund—1% or 2%—for its operations.
 Every Comingle employee will also be a member, paying 7% of their earnings into the Comingle fund.

 Comingle isn’t up and running yet, but people interested in joining can sign up to be notified when the app launches.
 Shaw and Worth are planning a beta version to begin within a month, and an official launch a few weeks after that.
 At its start, Comingle will only be available to people in the U.S., as long as you have a bank account that has been active for at least three months.
 As the app grows, the founders hope to bring it to other countries, to those without bank accounts, and to allow for targeted giving, like if people want to directly help a community after a disaster, when residents aren’t able to earn money and federal aid may not be immediate.

 Shaw and Worth also hope Comingle can introduce more people to the idea of a guaranteed income in an accessible way.
 On the Comingle site, the FAQ section tackles some of the criticisms or “controversial” aspects of a guaranteed income.
-“Isn’t guaranteed income just called ‘a job?'” one question asks.
+“Isn’t guaranteed income just called ‘a job’?” one question asks.
 The answer notes a job is condition, and jobs come and go.
 “Isn’t this a lot of wishful thinking?”
 Answer: “You say that like it’s a bad thing.”
 And: “Is this socialism, communism, or some other word that I’m supposed to be scared of?”

 “Nope,” the FAQ reads.
 “It’s people just like you trying something new, looking out for each other and dreaming of a better world.”
 Worth and Shaw say they included these questions to address them head-on, not shy away from them.
 It’s not about starting a capitalism vs. socialism debate, they add, but to acknowledge that the system we have now isn’t working for a lot of people, so why not try something new?
 Worth references a recent blog by consultant Matt Webb, who wrote about the idea of “me money” and “we money.”
 “We need to have both of those,” Worth says.